 You hear strange noises coming from your vehicle - Negative sensory cues are a sure indicator something is wrong with your vehicle.
 If you are hearing grinding or whining noises, this could mean one of the parts inside the alternator is worn out or broken.

 Your vehicle’s alternator is vital to a safe and enjoyable drive because it provides the energy needed to power all the vehicle’s electronic accessories.
 If your vehicle’s electronics have slowed down, your battery light is on, and/or you hear strange noises coming from your vehicle, do not hesitate to bring it into our Lexington office for an inspection.
 Our technicians and owner Bobby Kestner have years of experience in auto repair, including Auto Repair and Engine Repair.
-You can make an appointment online at https://kestnerautomotive.com or call us at 803-399-1514 .
-Kestner Automotive - Lexington - Quality you Can Trust, at a Fair Price!.
+You can make an appointment online at https://kestnerautomotive.com or call us at 803-399-1514.
+Kestner Automotive - Lexington - Keeping Families Safe.